 Drafting is an important part of teaching and learning.
 A draft is a body of evidence that is provided by students in response to an assessment and is nearly good enough to submit; that is, it is the student's second or third attempt at the assessment.
 Types of drafts differ depending on subject, for example: written draft; rehearsal of a performance piece; or a product in development.
 Drafts may also include recordings of oral responses, in addition to a written script of an oral response.
-Drafts are used as evidence of student achievement in the case of illness, misadventure, or non-submission as their final submission.
+Drafts are used as evidence of student achievement in the case of illness or misadventure, or nonsubmission for other reasons as their final submission.
 Evidence will be collected at specific checkpoints as outlined on task sheets.
 Drafting is a consultative process, not a marking process.